 Public access around the island and between private or multiple-owned land titles has been identified by the people of Motiti as an issue of concern to them.
 There are no public roads, airstrips, formed helipads or jetties on the island.
 The Minister of Local Government as Territorial Authority does not own any land on the island and there are no designations for public works, in particular for access related works, identified for the island.
 The Minister does not intend to undertake any such public works or construct public roads or other infrastructure on the island.

-The objectives and policies of this Plan provide guidance for land owners and consent applicants to provide access and other infrastructure as the opportunity arises in an effective, efficient and sustainable manner.
+The objectives and policies of this Plan provide guidance for land owners and consent applicants to construct access and other infrastructure as the opportunity arises in an effective, efficient and sustainable manner.

 Access around the island follows existing tracks, which are either used by private agreement, or are private rights-of-way in the south, or are partitioned roadways in the north.
 These tracks are, in some cases, eroded below the surrounding ground level through continued use and from wind and rain.
 The purpose of the Plan is to ensure that the existing and any new private tracks and other access infrastructure are maintained and constructed to a standard that is safe and fit for the purpose for which it is intended e.g., taking into account the location as well as the type and number of vehicles using the facility.